MicrosoftDocs/sccm-docs-powershell-ref/sccm-cmdlets/ConfigurationManager/1702_Release_Notes.md

 ###Invoke-CMRemoteControl
 ####Bugs that were fixed
-Cmdlet does not accept pipelined object from **Get-CMSiteSystemServer**.
+Cmdlet does not accept a pipelined object from **Get-CMSiteSystemServer**.

 Cannot target a site system server for remote control if it is not also a client machine.